Returning Undergraduate Student Housing

 Students who want to be eligible for a contract offer for the upcoming academic year enter HAP during January by visiting this page and following the provided instructions.
 Entering HAP does not obligate a student to an on-campus contract; a student is not obligated until he or she completes (signs or electronically signs) a Housing/Dining Contract.
 If a student does not participate in HAP, it is unlikely that he/she would receive a contract offer later, outside of the process.

-The housing lottery will occur during the first week of February.
+The housing lottery will occur during the first week of classes in January and the results will be announced during around February 1st.
 Students will be notified about whether or not they will be receiving an offer for on-campus housing.
-In the past several years, 85 to 100 percent of returning students who participated in HAP received a contract offer.
-For the fall 2012 semester, Housing and Residence Life was able to accommodate all returning students as Ambler Johnston Hall was brought back online after a year of renovation.
-For the upcoming 2013-2014 academic year, the expectation is that we may have to turn away some students as we proceed with the upper quad renovation project.
-We expect to take approximately 300 beds offline during the next HAP, so our offer rate should be around 90-95% of those who want on-campus housing; however, the actual offer rate will be dependent on the number of students who apply for housing in the upcoming housing lottery.
+In the past several years, 50-75% percent of returning students who participated in the returning housing processes received a contract offer.
+For the upcoming 2019-2020 academic year, we are likely to turn away some students as we accommodate our inncoming first-year student class and the returning student demand.
+The actual offer rate will be dependent on the number of students who apply for housing in the upcoming housing lottery.

 Later in February, if space permits, we may make a second round of contract offers using the HAP applicant pool.
 If students do not receive a contract offer by the end of February, we encourage them to seek off-campus accommodations.
 Students who did not enter the application process may place their names on a waiting list.
 We seldom make offers to students on this list, and only after we have exhausted offers to HAP participants.